sshahidul29/Development-of-Data-Integration-and-Analytics-Framework-for-Sales-and-Procurement-department/README.md

 - Windows OS

 ## Enterprise Data Warehouse was built in MSSQL Server using SSMS
 - Led complete database lifecycle management including installation, upgrade, troubleshooting, migration, and security.
+- Work closely with Managers, Project Managers, Technical Product Managers, clients, and subject-matter experts to obtain requirements, objectives, and business rules for projects.
 - Conducted stakeholder analysis and requirements gathering sessions, aligning data with business needs.
+- Designed Conceptual and Logical data models for the OLTP Operational Data Store (ODS) and implemented Physical Data models using Bill Inmon’s Relational Modeling Techniques in the MS SQL Server using SSMS.
+- Created the opportunity/stakeholder Matrix (it helps identify which business groups should be invited to the collaborative design sessions for each process-centric row).
 - Created Bus Matrix (composition of Business process, Granularity, Facts, Fact Tables, and Dimensions).
 - Designed and implemented Enterprise Data Warehouse (EDW) using Ralph Kimball’s Dimensional Modelling Approach.
 - Created and configured Staging, EDW, and Control Framework databases on MS SQL Server.